-With regard to technical skills, we will have the right balance of people with breadth of expertise and those with more depth or specialist skills including clarifying where medical qualifications are required.
-A breadth of skillsets will enable flexibility in the workforce but there will always be a need for access to specialist expertise, particularly to deal with emergencies such as infection control.
+With regard to technical skills, we will have the right balance of people with breadth of expertise and those with more depth or specialist skills.
+A breadth of skillsets will enable flexibility in the workforce but there will always be a need for access to specialist expertise, particularly to deal with emergencies.

-Different areas of the organisation will require specific technical skills such as data science, systemic reviews, bioinformatics, genomics and digital imaging.
+It is important to note that different areas of the organisation will require specific technical skills such as data science, systemic reviews, bioinformatics, genomics and digital imaging.
 Specific details will be set out in our workforce plans.

-4 Our Current Workforce
+4. Our Current Workforce